allexx99/Live_Auctions/README.md

 # Live_Auctions
-Live Auctions: A secure platform to list, browse, and bid seamlessly

 Welcome to the Live Auctions Application repository!
 This project showcases a dynamic web platform designed for users to interact with auction listings efficiently and intuitively.